-They made the call in Ibadan on Saturday at the Advancing Community Access to Equitable Covid-19 Response programme organised by Asido Foundation in partnership with Oxlade Consulting and supported by the Open Society of West Africa (OSIWA).
+They said this in Ibadan on Saturday at the Advancing Community Access to Equitable COVID-19 Response programme, which was organised by the Asido Foundation in partnership with Oxlade Consulting and supported by the Open Society of West Africa (OSIWA).

-Founder of Asido Foundation, Dr Jibril Abdulmalik, speaking at the Stakeholders Engagement Feedback on Community Resilience said It was very clear to the WHO and the United Nations that beyond Covid-19 as an infection and pandemic, there are a lot of mental health consequences.
+The founder of the Asido Foundation, Dr Jibril Abdulmalik, speaking at the Stakeholders Engagement Feedback on Community Resilience, said it was very clear to the WHO and the United Nations that beyond COVID-19 as an infection and pandemic, there are many mental health consequences.

-“Covid has caused a lot of mental health problems over time and it continues to cause it.
-So we need to pay attention to the mental health consequences of Covid.
+“Covid has caused a lot of mental health problems over time, and it continues to cause it.
+So, we need to pay attention to the mental health consequences of COVID-19.
 We need to prepare.

-“So Covid-19 has not gone as we are dealing with after shot; people lost their job they are not happy, they are battling with frustration and economic challenges and many are wallowing in the fringes of suicide thoughts and hopelessness,”
+“So Covid-19 has not gone as we are dealing with after shot; people lost their jobs they are not happy, they are battling with frustration and economic challenges, and many are wallowing in the fringes of suicide thoughts and hopelessness,”

 “We need to be aware of it and prepare as well as intervene and encourage people that there is hope, they shouldn’t give up, that there is light at the end of the tunnel.

-Abdulmalik said that the programme was to identify positive psychosocial community resilience stories from across Nigeria; to see what the lessons learnt from how people came together during the COVID-19 pandemic to support one another and encourage one another for the future.
+Abdulmalik said that the programme was to identify positive psychosocial community resilience stories from across Nigeria and to learn what lessons can be learnt from how people came together during the COVID-19 pandemic to support one another and encourage one another for the future.

 “Following the call for stories sent across Nigeria, we had over 100 stories and selected the top three stories from Calabar, Zaria and Ibadan, which was turned into a documentary.